thanatath/FisherMan/README.md

 ```

 Some profiles are limited to displaying your information for any account, so you can use your account to extract.
-Note: this should be used as the last hypothesis and the target profile must be on your friends list:
+Note: this should be used as the last hypothesis, and the target profile must be on your friends list:
 ```
 python3 fisherman.py --email youremail@email.com --password yourpass
 ```